 When Stephen finishes telling me of his vision of being a small boy in a Mexican village a chill runs up my spine, which only adds to the goosebumps I’ve been feeling as he was talking.
 I tell him the tale of my ‘Lonely’ Mexican boy painting from Tucson Arizona, of how it has been sold twice but I still have it.
 I reach into the bag hanging from my shoulder and produce the twice-sold, unsold ‘Lonely’ Mexican boy painting.
 I show it to Stephen and tell him ‘I can’t explain how or why this painting is here with me in your house at this exact moment in time.
 I just know it most definitely is supposed to be with you’.
 I hand him the painting and tell him he can do whatever he chooses with it, it’s now his.

 We’re both standing there and I’d say we were trembling, but I don’t want to speak for Stephen.
 I know that I was.

-I’m also aware that I went to The House Of Dreams with Andy, who’s nickname is ‘Lucky’.
+I’m also aware that I visited The House Of Dreams with Andy, who’s nickname is ‘Lucky’.
 And that Andy owns a building which he rents out to people for art shows, and that my own dream is to bring the Tales From The Trash art collection to London…

 Stephen Wright offers tours of his home from time to time.
 A schedule is posted on his web site Stephen Wright, Artist

-Brixton East 1871 is available for hire for all kinds of events, maybe even a Tales From The Trash Exhibition one day…
+Brixton East 1871 was available for hire for all kinds of events until early 2018